markjprice/apps-services-net7/docs/errata/errata.md

 > Thanks to [Bob Molloy](https://github.com/BobMolloy) for raising this [issue on 8 February 2023](https://github.com/markjprice/apps-services-net7/issues/9).

 In Step 3, the filename `_Imports.cshtml` should be `_Imports.razor`.

+# Page 600 - Building a local storage service

+In Step 9, the filename `_Imports.cshtml` should be `_Imports.razor`.

+# Page 613 - Exploring Radzen Blazor components

+> Thanks to [Bob Molloy](https://github.com/BobMolloy) for raising this [issue on 14 March 2023](https://github.com/markjprice/apps-services-net7/issues/11).

+In Step 10, the filename `_Imports.cshtml` should be `_Imports.razor`.